adamkdean/EasyAuth/ReadMe.md

 ## Features

-The EasyAuth library is simple to use, and comes with a some common data storage options built in, including code-first Entity, SQL and RavenDB.
+The EasyAuth library is simple to use, bloat-ware free alternative to ASP.NET membership.
+It comes with a some common data storage options built in, including code-first Entity.
+In time it will also support RavenDB, MongoDB, and more.

-It is lightweight and does not come with a bunch of bloat-ware functions you'll never use.

 ## Example

-This is how simple it is to use EasyAuth in an ASP.NET MVC4 web application:
+This is how simple it is to use EasyAuth in an ASP.NET MVC4 web application with Entity Framework.

+Note that it is possible to extend `EasyAuth.Storage.UserStoreContext` to enable your website to use the same database as `EntityUserStore`.
+TODO: Add how-to.

 ### global.asax